2018 Illinois Senate election: District 48

 Madison counties.
-The 48th is the most Republican seat held by a Democrat.
+The 48th was the most Republican seat held by a Democrat.
 On November 27, 2017, Manar filed to run for reelection.
-Seth McMillan, Chair of the Christian County Republican Party, and Christopher Hicks, a 2016 candidate for the Illinois House of Representatives, filed to run as Republicans.
+Seth McMillan, chair of the Christian County Republican Party, and Christopher Hicks, a 2016 candidate for the Illinois House of Representatives, filed to run as Republicans.
 Hicks was disqualified from the Republican primary ballot after a petition challenge.

 District 50

-Republican Sam McCann has been a member of the Illinois Senate since 2011.
-He currently represents the 50th district which includes all or parts of Pike, Calhoun, Greene, Jersey, Macoupin, Morgan, Scott, and Sangamon counties.
+Republican Sam McCann had been a member of the Illinois Senate since 2011.
+He represented the 50th district, which includes all or parts of Pike, Calhoun, Greene, Jersey, Macoupin, Morgan, Scott, and Sangamon counties.
 McCann, a noted opponent of Governor Bruce Rauner, chose not to file for reelection.
-He had been facing a primary challenge from Steve McClure, an assistant state’s attorney in Sangamon County.
-Prior to McCann's retirement, McClure has been endorsed by the Sangamon County Republican Party.
+He had been facing a primary challenge from Steve McClure, an assistant state's attorney in Sangamon County.
+Prior to McCann's retirement, McClure was endorsed by the Sangamon County Republican Party.
 No Democratic candidate filed to run for the seat.

 District 51

-Republican Chapin Rose has represented the 51st district since 2013.
+Republican Chapin Rose had represented the 51st district since 2013.
 The 51st district includes all or parts of McLean, DeWitt, Macon, Moultrie, Champaign, Douglas, Edgar, and Shelby counties.
 On November 27, 2017, Rose filed to run for reelection.

 Ben Chapman, a University of Illinois student from Mahomet, attempted to win the Democratic nomination via write-in during the March 20th primary, but failed to clear the write-in vote threshold.
 He opted not to pursue placement on the ballot via the post-primary slating process.

 District 53

-Republican Jason Barickman has represented the 53rd district since 2013.
-He represents the 53rd district which includes all or parts of Ford, Iroquois, Livingston, McLean, Vermilion, and Woodford counties in Central Illinois.
+Republican Jason Barickman had represented the 53rd district since 2013.
+He represents the 53rd district, which includes all or parts of Ford, Iroquois, Livingston, McLean, Vermilion, and Woodford counties in Central Illinois.
 On November 27, 2017, Barickman filed to run for reelection.
 No other candidates filed to run.

 District 54

 Republican Kyle McCarter was first appointed in February 2009.
-He represents the 54th district which includes all or parts of Effingham, Fayette, Bond, Clinton, Marion, Madison, Washington, and St. Clair counties in Downstate Illinois.
+He represents the 54th district, which includes all or parts of Effingham, Fayette, Bond, Clinton, Marion, Madison, Washington, and St. Clair counties in Downstate Illinois.

-McCarter has announced he will not seek reelection in 2018.
-On November 27, 2017, four candidates filed to run in the Republican primary; Greenville University basketball coach George Barber, Clinton County Board member Rafael Him, perennial candidate Jason Plummer, and Marion County Republican Party Chairman Benjamin Stratemeyer.
+McCarter announced that he would not seek reelection in 2018.
+On November 27, 2017, four candidates filed to run in the Republican primary: Greenville University basketball coach George Barber, Clinton County Board member Rafael Him, perennial candidate Jason Plummer, and Marion County Republican Party Chairman Benjamin Stratemeyer.
 No Democratic candidate filed to run for the seat.

 On March 20, 2018, Jason Plummer won the Republican primary.
-Brian Stout, President of the Vandalia Municipal Airport, was slated by the Democratic Party to be its nominee.
+Brian Stout, president of the Vandalia Municipal Airport, was slated by the Democratic Party to be its nominee.